Sunday, 30 March 2025

 TASK: Look carefully at the essay below.
 It is at least twice (and possibly thrice) as long as you can write in 15 minutes.
 What would you keep and what would your remove?
 Take the whole essay and edit it so that it is a manageable size for you to write in 15 minutes.

 The relationship between newspapers and their audiences has been profoundly reshaped by social changes and media trends, particularly through digital convergence, changing audience demographics, and the shift from passive consumption to active audience engagement.
-Both The Guardian/Guardian Online and The Daily Mail/Mail Online have adapted their content strategies in response to evolving audience expectations, reflecting political discourse, and representations of different social groups.
-By examining these developments, we can see how newspapers have, navigated the rise of digital platforms and the changing ideological makeup of their readerships, while also addressing issues of race, sex, and sexuality in their coverage.
+Both The Guardian/Guardian Online and The Daily Mail/Mail Online have adapted their content strategies in response to evolving audience expectations, reflecting political discourse and representations of different social groups.
+By examining these developments, we can see how newspapers have navigated the rise of digital platforms and the changing ideological makeup of their readerships, while also addressing issues of race, sex, and sexuality in their coverage.

 Rise of Digital Journalism

-One of the most significant media trends affecting newspaper-audience relationships is the decline of print circulation and the shift towards online journalism.
-Over the past two decades, print newspapers have faced significant challenges in maintaining readership due to the shift towards online media consumption.
-For instance, The Guardian's average daily print circulation dropped from 401,560 copies in January 2000 to 132,341 copies in January 2020.
-Similarly, the Daily Mail's circulation declined from 2,353,915 copies in January 2000 to 1,169,241 copies in January 2020 and both have suffered even more serious decline in the last five year.
-In response to these declines, both The Guardian and the Daily Mail have expanded their digital-first strategies.
-The Guardian has implemented a subscription and donation-based model, reaching over 1 million recurring digital supporters by December 2021, with more than half of these contributors based outside the UK.
-This approach allows readers to fund independent journalism without encountering a paywall.
-Conversely, the Daily Mail has focused on advertising revenue and click-driven content, leading to the prominence of sensationalist headlines and an increased emphasis on soft news.
-This strategy has proven effective, as Mail Online attracted 157 million monthly visits in July 2021, making it one of the most visited news websites in the UK.
-These differing approaches reflect the publications' distinct audience expectations.
-The Guardian appeals to an informed, politically engaged readership, while the Daily Mail caters to a mass-market audience seeking entertainment-driven news.
-Additionally, their stances on social issues diverge; The Guardian frequently publishes pieces advocating for racial justice, LGBTQ+ rights, and gender equality, whereas the Daily Mail has faced criticism for coverage that often reflects conservative values on these topics.
+The Guardian implemented a subscription and donation-based model, reaching over one million recurring digital supporters by December 2021, more than half of whom are based outside the UK.
+This funding model allows readers to support independent journalism without encountering a paywall.
+By contrast, The Daily Mail has focused on ad-driven revenue and click-oriented content, leading to the prominence of sensationalist headlines and an emphasis on soft news.
+This strategy has been successful, with Mail Online attracting 157 million monthly visits by July 2021, making it one of the most visited news websites in the UK.
+These differing approaches reflect their distinct audience expectations: The Guardian caters to an informed, politically engaged readership, while The Daily Mail appeals to a mass-market audience seeking entertainment and populist news.
+Their stances on social issues similarly diverge, with The Guardian advocating for racial justice, LGBTQ+ rights, and gender equality, while The Daily Mail has faced criticism for coverage perceived as reinforcing conservative values.

-Social Media / Participatory Culture (Jenkins)
+Social Media and Participatory Culture (Jenkins)

-According to Jenkins, the rise of Web 2.0 and participatory culture has transformed audience engagement, with social media becoming a dominant news distribution platform.
-The traditional top-down relationship between newspapers and audiences has evolved into a two-way interaction, where readers can comment, share, and shape discussions around news stories.
-The Guardian has capitalised on this shift through interactive features such as live blogs, comment sections, and investigative collaborations with readers, reinforcing its commitment to public service journalism.
-Conversely, The Daily Mail has harnessed the power of clickbait-style headlines and social media virality, particularly through the success of Mail Online.
-By prioritising stories on celebrity culture, scandals, and polarising political issues, The Daily Mail has cultivated an audience that actively shares and debates content, often reinforcing ideological echo chambers.
+The Guardian has capitalised on this shift through interactive features such as live blogs, comment sections, and collaborative investigative journalism, strengthening its commitment to public service journalism and audience involvement.
+Conversely, The Daily Mail has utilised clickbait-style headlines and viral content strategies, particularly via Mail Online, to drive engagement.
+By focusing on celebrity culture, scandals, and polarising political issues, The Daily Mail has fostered an audience that actively shares and debates content, often reinforcing ideological echo chambers.

-Political Polarisation / Changing Audience Demographics
+Political Polarisation and Changing Audience Demographics

 Brexit